 Hello!
 You are currently on the older version of the northbynorthwestern.com website.
-We have made significant changes to prioritize content and reader experience, which you can check out at alpha.northbynorthwestern.com!
+We have made significant changes to prioritize content and reader experience, which you can check out at www.northbynorthwestern.com!
 In the next few weeks, this site will be replaced by the new one.

 There are still components of the new site under development.
 We appreciate your patience as we add finishing touches!